UbuntuOpenStore/openstore-web/README.md

-# Open App Store Web #
+# OpenStore Web #

-Web viewer for the [Open App Store](http://notyetthere.org/openstore-tweakgeek-and-more/).
+Web viewer and api for the [OpenStore](http://notyetthere.org/openstore-tweakgeek-and-more/).

 ## Development ##